 Attorney Beth Boepple was a featured lawyer in the Fall 2015 VLS Alumni publication of Loquitur as an “Unusual Suspect,” for her work with farm and food clients.

-Beth provides experienced advice and counsel on all phases of land use, development, and commercial transactions for several multistate businesses engaged in diverse projects.
-She advises on land use and environmental impacts; works closely with architects, engineers and others in professional team to meet project specifications; and assists clients in preparing applications, and related materials necessary for obtaining permits and approvals.
-Beth’s work on behalf of developers makes her especially skilled when she represents clients opposed to particular projects, or when she represents municipalities to guide them through their decision-making.
-She appears regularly before the full range of state and local decision makers, including state trial courts, Act 250 district commissions in Vermont, the Site Evaluation Committee in New Hampshire and municipal boards throughout Vermont, New Hampshire, and Maine.
+Beth’s experienced advice and counsel on all phases of land use, development, and commercial transactions supports several multistate businesses engaged in diverse projects including alternative energy development.
+She advises on land use and environmental impacts, and works closely with architects, engineers and project developers preparing applications and related materials necessary for obtaining permits and approvals.
+Beth’s work on behalf of developers makes her especially skilled when she represents clients opposed to particular projects.
+She regularly represents clients before the full range of state and local decision makers, including state trial courts, Act 250 district commissions in Vermont, the Site Evaluation Committee in New Hampshire and municipal boards throughout Vermont, New Hampshire, and Maine.
 Beth’s client advocacy extends to appeals to the states’ Supreme Courts, when necessary.

 Beth’s active commercial transactions practice involves sales and purchases of large and small businesses, and advice on issues including the initial selection of the business entity type, business formation, contract negotiation, drafting of related agreements, governance, and financing.
 Beth has substantial experience working with businesses in the commercial recreational and resort industry.
 Beth’s multi-state practice also includes representing individuals in complex land use disputes.